by Rupert Sheldrake

 The resonance of a brain with its own past states also helps to explain the memories of individual animals and humans.
 There is no need for all memories to be "stored" inside the brain.

 Social groups are likewise organized by fields, as in schools of fish and flocks of birds.
-Human societies have memories that are transmitted through the culture of the group, and are most explicitly communicated through the ritual re-enactment of a founding story or myth, as in the Jewish Passover celebration, the Christian Holy Communion and the American thanksgiving dinner, through which the past become present through a kind of resonance with those who have performed the same rituals before.
+Human societies have memories that are transmitted through the culture of the group, and are most explicitly communicated through the ritual re-enactment of a founding story or myth, as in the Jewish Passover celebration, the Christian Holy Communion and the American thanksgiving dinner, through which the past becomes present through a kind of resonance with those who have performed the same rituals before.

 The memory of nature